 Kevin Gin, received his Ph.D. in Higher Education from Boston College, his M.S in Student Affairs in Higher Education from Colorado State University, and his B.S. in Environmental Sciences from the University of California, Berkeley.

-Kevin’s scholarly interests include: racialized hostility on social media, the Asian American college student experience, and emerging assessment practices in higher education.
-He has published articles in the Journal of College Student Development, Change: The Magazine of Higher Education, and is a contributing author in multiple books including, Asian Americans and Pacific Islanders in Higher Education: Research and Perspectives on Identity, Leadership, and Success, the ASHE monograph Social Media in Higher Education, and the forthcoming publication, Technology and Engagement: Making Technology Work for First Generational College Students, to be released by Rutgers University Press in spring 2018.
+Kevin’s scholarly interests include: racialized hostility on social media, the Asian American college student experience, and assessment in higher education.
+He has published articles in the Journal of College Student Development, Change: The Magazine of Higher Education, Journal of Critical Scholarship on Higher Education and Student Affairs, and is a contributing author in multiple books including: Asian Americans and Pacific Islanders in Higher Education: Research and Perspectives on Identity, Leadership, and Success, the ASHE monograph Social Media in Higher Education, and Technology and Engagement: Making Technology Work for First Generational College Students, which was released in spring 2018 by Rutgers University Press.

 Recent Awards and Recognition: